 Each tea-house has a different roji, of course, so the intended effect is down to the owner.
 Whatever route the owner takes with this design, the guest will approach the tea-house silently (back in the past, samurai would even take their sword off outside).
 The doorway, barely three feet tall, would require a bit of bending and then the tea-enthusiast(s) would be inside.

 The host will not enter the room until all the guests have seated themselves and quiet reigns with nothing to break the silence save the note of the boiling water in the kettle.
 The kettle sings well, for pieces of iron are so arranged in the bottom as to produce a peculiar melody which one may hear the echoes of a cataract muffled by clouds, of a distant sea breaking among the rocks, a rainstorm sweeping through a bamboo forest, or a soughing of pines on some far away hill.

-Now, this sort of silence would be deemed highly awkward in Western society, particularly in England.
-I get the feeling say, in America, it would just be impossible as the exuberant nature of its citizens would mean constant chatter would be about.
-Back in England, people would sit in silence if asked, but there would be embarrassed foot shuffling and nervous coughs.
+Now, this sort of silence is highly awkward in Western society, particularly in England.
+I get the feeling, say, in America, it would just be impossible – the exuberant nature of its citizens means constant chatter is about.
+Back in England, people would sit in silence if asked, but there embarrassed foot shuffling and nervous coughs would remain.
 Perhaps someone a bit older, attempting to break the tension in the air, would say, “Gosh, isn’t this super?” or some such.
-Still, it’s great to see the Japanese can manage this with cool aplomb – after all, why should quietude be considered abnormal?
+Still, it’s great to see the Japanese can manage this with cool aplomb – after all, why is some peace and quite abnormal?